Homeschooling an only child is not only possible, it is one the most enjoyable things you can ever chose to do.

 - Your relationship with your only child will be so much stronger.
 Once you find your comfort zones in your homeschool lives you will understand each other so much better.
 The rules will be based around a mutual respect and understanding of each others learning style, needs, preferences.
 I grew up in a big family so we had to have one size fits all rules just to keep things from becoming chaotic.

 - You and your child can agree on education decisions.
-Not only because he understands that you have more wisdom, but because he knows that there is give and take, and sometimes he has to give in order to take.
+Not only because he understands that you have more wisdom, but because he knows that there is a give and take, and sometimes he has to give, in order to take.

 - Your child is the oldest child.
 It takes a steeper learning curve for anything because she doesn’t have siblings to mod, to bounce ideas of off… She’s on her own when it comes to learning.
 She will have to fail more often, she will have to figure a lot of things by herself, but she will end up being more self sufficient because of it.